Art of the Conversation

 Community Conversations are facilitated dialogues on selected topics held via Zoom.
-Dialgoues generally last an hour and a half.
+Dialogues generally last an hour and a half.
 A facilitator provides the structure for the conversation with all being invited to speak within the process or pass if more comfortable simply listening.
 We invite you to our Zoom Living Room, an open, trusted space.
-Community members come together to relate and to connect.
-An invitation to share perspective, generate understanding, build relationships, and ultimately strengthen the community.
+Community members come together to relate and connect.
+An invitation to share perspectives, generate understanding, build relationships, and ultimately strengthen the community.

 Be curious and listen to understand.